encoredev/encore/docs/tutorials/booking-system.md

 }
 ```

-And that is it!
-We now have all the backend endpoints in place to be able to supply the frontend with data 🎉
+That's it!
+We now have all the backend endpoints in place to be able to supply the frontend with data. 🎉

 ## 7. Running the React frontend